AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-12-why-flutter.md

 - **Dart Native:** For programs targeting devices (mobile, desktop, server, and more), Dart Native includes both a Dart VM with `JIT (just-in-time)` compilation and an `AOT (ahead-of-time)` compiler for producing machine code.
 - **Dart Web:** For programs targeting the web, Dart Web includes both a development time compiler (dartdevc) and a production time compiler (dart2js).

-**6. Dart and Flutter has conditional UI features which helps developers to render UI based on conditions**
+**6. Dart and Flutter has conditional UI features that help developers to render UI based on conditions**

-A flutter package which enhances conditional rendering, supports `if-else` and `switch` conditions
+A flutter package that enhances conditional rendering supports `if-else` and `switch` conditions

 - `if-else` example
 ```